cortside/guidelines-agent/README.md

 This repository provides an agent and chatbot system for answering questions about REST API and architecture guidelines.
 It retrieves and summarizes content from markdown documents hosted on GitHub, using LangChain, LangGraph, and OpenAI models for retrieval, grading, rewriting, and answering user queries.

 ### Main Components
-- **agent/**: Python 3.11 FastAPI agent that connects to an MCP server over HTTP.
-Handles document loading, semantic search, and workflow orchestration for question answering.
-See [agent/README.md](agent/README.md) for setup and usage.
+- **agentts/**: **Fastify + TypeBox** TypeScript API that wraps a LangGraph agent.
+Provides enterprise-grade type safety, performance, and auto-generated OpenAPI documentation.
+See [agentts/README.md](agentts/README.md) for setup and usage.
-- **chatbot/**: React 19 + TypeScript chat UI for interacting with the agent.
+- **chatbot/**: React 19 + TypeScript chat UI for interacting with the agent API.
+Features multi-thread conversation support and responsive design.
 See [chatbot/README.md](chatbot/README.md) for setup and usage.

 ## Features
 - Loads and processes markdown guidelines from GitHub